ngobibibnbe/drag-stream/README.md

 ### Interested in my work?

-Feel free to contact me at: anne.ngobibinbe@gmail.com
+Feel free to contact me at: xxxx@xx (Going to be changed after the review, if there is any problem, initiate an issue and i will reply)

 *The final version of our paper (in French) on the benchmark of data stream outlier detection methods is being submitted to 2020 ICDM conference.